The insider advice on this page is from one of Wendy’s Trusted Travel Experts for African safaris: Linda Friedman of Custom Safaris.

 Based in Maryland and with an office in Kenya, Linda has been in the safari business for over 30 years and been on more than 100 safaris.
 Whether you choose to track gorillas in Rwanda or follow the annual Great Migration in the Masai Mara or the Serengeti, Linda will make sure that you optimize your time and resources.
 She knows which over-the-top camps have antiques and rainfall showers, which tents have the best views, and which lodges are perfect for families.
 Linda’s particular passion is the nomadic traditions of the Maasai; she has been interviewing Maasai elders for years and can arrange authentic cultural interactions for her travelers.
 Each year, a portion of her profits is allocated to educational scholarships for students in East Africa.

 Camps and Lodges

-Best-value safari camp
+Best-value safari accommodations

-Safari camp worth the splurge
+Safari camps worth the splurge

-Best safari camp for families
+Best safari accommodations for families

 What to See and Do

 A guided nature walk—you may not spot the Big Five, but you’ll see plants and bugs, learn to identify poop, and likely start to appreciate birding.

-Both walks and night drives are only available at camps and lodges in private conservancies, not in the national parks or the reserves.
+Both walks and night drives are only available at camps and lodges in private conservancies, not in the national parks or reserves.